Delhi govt to connect all unauthorised colonies with sewer system | Law-Order

 - India

-The Delhi government will connect all unauthorised colonies and villages with sewer system to prevent effluent from flowing into the Yamuna and polluting it.
-Delhi Deputy Chief Minister Manish Sisodia on Saturday approved various Delhi Jal Board projects on these lines, an official statement said on Saturday.
+To prevent effluents from flowing into the River Yamuna and polluting it, the Delhi government has decided to connect all unauthorised colonies and villages with sewer system Delhi Deputy Chief Minister Manish Sisodia has approved various Delhi Jal Board projects on these lines, an official statement said on Saturday.
 The statement said that under these projects, the Delhi government will conduct a study on newly constructed lakes to assess the groundwater flow.

 It said that the existing capacity of Rohini Lake No 1 and 2 will also be increased.
 “Capacity of Keshopur Phase-I STP will be increased from 12 MGD to 18 MGD, this will help in better treatment of wastewater,” the statement quoted Sisodia as saying.